Begin Main Content Area

 Pennsylvania Occupational Safety and Health Surveillance (PennOSHS) Program

-Further activities include the Adult Blood Lead Epidemiology and Surveillance (ABLES) program.
+PennOSHS is dedicated to improving national occupational health, especially in work-related lead exposure, as Pennsylvania has one of the highest burdens of elevated adult blood lead levels in the nation.
+The Adult Blood Lead Epidemiology and Surveillance (ABLES) program is a priority of PennOSHS.
 The current Pennsylvania ABLES program collects all blood lead test results for adults 16 years of age or older in PA with a blood lead level of 5 μg/dL or greater.
-PennOSHS will also bring together diverse stakeholders to ensure increased follow-up with employees and employers.